vaderrama/flaskAPI/README.md

 ## Testing with Postman
 ---

-In this repository `test-collection.postman_collection` file is included where the different urls already created come to make the requests and check their correct operation
+In this repository `test-collection.postman_collection` file is included where the different urls already created come to make the requests and check their correct operation, only need to change the token in headers

-## Upgrades
----

-- ElasticSearch functionally
-- GCP + heroku deploy
-- Docker + Kubernetes